 As the guy whose sleep was mostly caught up, John was the driver.
 Should the navigator have been jet-lagged?
 Well like it or not, she was.
 We sat in bumper to bumper ring road traffic trying to leave Paris, basically alternating between “Hey is that the lane we need?” and “Oops, I think that was our exit.”
 As much fun as it is to get off an American freeway in an industrial area to re-find the road, double that when doing it in France near heavily-grafittied high rises.
 Hey, was that a burning car in the distance?

 In any case we were eventually on the right highway, the only non-toll, free roads in France.
 Wonderful Brittany coast?
 Here we come!
 The region makes a point of doing road signs in French and Bretagne, the Celtic-like language of the area.
 We could not easily read either one, so it was a win-win.
 We listened to French deejays playing an absolutely eclectic mix of ancient Led Zeppelin, breathy French pop chicks and maybe a bit of jazz?
 Yes, in French, you can still tell when a caller is a winner!
 Deejays are eternal wherever you are.

-Brittany is a place of well-tended farms and misty old villages, but it’s also got fancy spa hotels along the coast offering Thalassotherapy, a kind of sea water cure much-loved by the French.
+The Brittany coast is a place of well-tended farms and misty old villages, but it’s also got fancy spa hotels along the coast offering Thalassotherapy, a kind of sea water cure much-loved by the French.
 There are even casinos, but nothing like the Cote d’Azure when it comes to luxury.

 Brittany was part of Great Britain for a century or 3, and in fact has a sizable Irish population, complete with a pub culture and their own newspapers.
 Irish farmers have been emigrating with their families since the ’80’s, happy to raise lamb in a country where food growing is both prized and subsidized.